yaashwardhan/DM-DL-Pipeline/README.md

 ## 7 Tasks Completed :mag::white_check_mark:

 [:arrow_right: Click Here :arrow_left:](https://drive.google.com/drive/folders/1x5gm4ywOQ8brxMn11KjLBxsehQuxtx19?usp=sharing) to access all the data including the trained models for all tasks.
+Everthing is built in Keras and Tensorflow.
+If required, i can do the same in PyTorch.

 ---
 ### Details and results for all tasks: